Gettin' Lucky (RuPaul's Drag Race)

-"Gettin' Lucky" is the fourteenth episode of the thirteenth season of RuPaul's Drag Race.
+"Gettin' Lucky" is the fourteenth episode of the thirteenth season of the American television series RuPaul's Drag Race.
 It originally aired on April 9, 2021.
-The episode sees the remaining four contestants (Gottmik, Kandy Muse, Rosé, and Symone) perform to RuPaul's song "Lucky".
-None of the contestants are eliminated from the competition.
+The episode's main challenge tasks the remaining four contestants (Gottmik, Kandy Muse, Rosé, and Symone) with performing to RuPaul's song "Lucky".
 Jamal Sims is a guest choreographer.

+After facing off in a lip-sync contest to "I Learned from the Best (HQ2 Radio Mix)" by Whitney Houston, none of the contestants are eliminated from the competition.
 The episode earned Nick Murray a win in the Outstanding Directing for a Reality Program category at the 73rd Primetime Creative Arts Emmy Awards.